 Links between oral microbes and cardiovascular disease:

 Oral Streptococcus bacteria are major mediators of a form of cardiovascular disease known as infective endocarditis (IE).
 This is due to their capacity to activate blood platelets, increasing the risk of thrombotic vegetations forming on heart valves.
 Ongoing studies aim to reveal new insights into the mechanisms by which oral Streptococcus bacteria interact with platelets and cardiac endothelium to promote unwanted thrombus formation.

 Substantial evidence also exists for a causative link between periodontal bacteria and atherosclerosis, a chronic cardiovascular condition associated with hyperinflammation.
-We are working to determine the mechanisms by which periodontopathogens can trigger this inflammation and so accelerate atherosclerosis, with particular focus on signalling via the Wnt pathway.
+We are working to determine the mechanisms by which periodontopathogens can trigger this inflammation and so accelerate atherosclerosis.

 These project areas are supported by collaborations with academic staff in the Bristol Heart Institute and Clinical Trials Unit.
 The mechanistic understanding arising from these studies could ultimately lead to the development of novel therapies for IE and atherosclerosis.